DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 </geo:hasGeometry>
 {% endhighlight %}

-If we want to view these coordinates in a geographic vaisualization tool, we should prepare a KML file - which is interpreted by most of these tools.
-We just had to trim the string to `+008.684166 +050.115277` and hand this over to a file like the following.
+We just had to trim the string to `+008.684166 +050.115277` and hand it over to a KML file (which can be interpreted by the majority of geo-visualisation tools) like this:

 {% highlight xml %}
 <kml>
   <Placemark>
     <address>Frankfurt am Main</address>
     <description>Place of Birth; 28 August 1749</description>
     <name>Gūta, Yūhān Wulfgāng fun</name>
     <Point>
       <coordinates>+008.684166 +050.115277</coordinates>